ICTPLSys/Orthrus/README.md

 # Orthrus: Efficient and Timely Detection of Silent User Data Corruption in the Cloud with Resource-Adaptive Computation Validation

+## Introduction:

+Orthrus is a system for the timely detection of silent user-data corruption (SDC) caused by post-installation CPU errors.
+Orthrus enables high-coverage protection of user-data in the cloud, with minimal performance impact.
+Please refer to our SOSP paper, `Orthrus: Efficient and Timely Detection of Silent User Data Corruption in the Cloud with Resource-Adaptive Computation Validation`, for more details.

 ## Instructions

-This repository contains the research artifact for **Orthrus**, a system designed for efficient and timely detection of silent user data corruption in cloud environments.
-As mentioned in the paper, we validated Orthrus through two sets of performance experiments: one focusing on its overall performance and validation latency, and another on its error coverage.
+This repository contains the research artifact for evaluating the performance of **Orthrus**.
+For the automated tesing framework of Fault-Injection (SDC errors Injection using LLVM compilers), Please refer to another repo [FaultInjection](https://github.com/ICTPLSys/Orthrus-FaultInjection).

 1. The **complete** performance test takes approximately **7 hours** to run.
 (Refer to Figures 6-9 in the paper).
 2. **Error Injection Tests** (Refer to Table 2 in the paper):